cysouw/diathesis/text/c02_structure.md

 Concretely, the promotion of an object exchange can be either an objective ~~(Ø › OBJ)~~ ("three steps up"), an applicative ~~(ADJ › OBJ)~~ ("two steps up") or an oblig­a­tory-loc­ation applicative ~~(PBJ › OBJ)~~ ("one step up").
 In reverse, the demotion can be either a deobjective ~~(OBJ › Ø)~~ ("three steps down"), an antipassive ~~(OBJ › ADJ)~~ ("two steps down") or an oblig­a­tory-loc­ation antipassive ~~(OBJ › PBJ)~~ ("one step down").
 Combining two of these leads to an overall assessment of the chained diathesis.
 This whole concept of chained demotions/promotions can be visualised by considering the top-right to bottom-left diagonal in [@fig:objectchains].
 The top-right corner ~~(OBJ › OBJ › Ø)~~ is the most extreme demotion ("net four down") and the bottom-left corner ~~(Ø › OBJ › OBJ)~~ is the most extreme promotion ("net four up").
 All other possibilities are situated somewhere in between these extremes on this diagonal.

 For example, consider again the diathesis from *schmieren* to *beschmieren*, repeated below in [@next].
-It consist of a promotion from a prepositional phrase *auf die Wunde* to an accusative *die Wunde* and a demotion from an accusative *die Salbe* to a prepositional phrase *mit der Salbe*.
+It consist of a promotion from a prepositional phrase *auf die Wunde* to an accusative *die Wunde* and a demotion from an accusative *eine Salbe* to a prepositional phrase *mit einer Salbe*.
 The promotion starts from an obligatory location [@next a,b], i.e. this is an oblig­a­tory-loc­ational applicative ~~(PBJ › OBJ)~~.
 In contrast, the demotion ends in an optional instrumental phrase [@next c,d], i.e. this is an antipassive diathesis ~~(OBJ › ADJ)~~.
 Now, the antipassive demotion ("two steps down") is a bigger jump on the macrorole hierarchy than the oblig­a­tory-loc­ation promotion ("one step up"), so the whole object exchange ~~(PBJ › OBJ › ADJ)~~ is classified as a demotion, be it a minor one ("net one step down").

 ::: ex
 ~~Demoted object exchange (PBJ › OBJ › ADJ)~~

 a.
-Ich schmiere die Salbe auf die Wunde.
+Ich schmiere eine Salbe auf die Wunde.
-b. ^* Ich schmiere die Salbe.
+b. ^* Ich schmiere eine Salbe.
 c.
-Ich beschmiere die Wunde mit Salbe.
+Ich beschmiere die Wunde mit einer Salbe.
 d.
 Ich beschmiere die Wunde.
 :::